Austin St. John: Career

-St. John went onto reprise the role of Jason several times over, in both film and television, including a temporary role in Power Rangers Zeo as he needed money for his mothers surgery and was not willing to look for new employment.
-Saban agreed to hire him back to help him out and the brother of Jason David Frank who was supposed to be the Gold Ranger was let go.
-He was also in the Turbo movie returning with Amy Jo Johnson.
-He also made an appearance as the character in 2002, in an episode of Power Rangers Wild Force entitled “Forever Red”.
+St. John went on to reprise the role of Jason several times over, in both film and television, including a permanent role in Power Rangers Zeo, and making an appearance as the character in 2002, in an episode of Power Rangers Wild Force entitled "Forever Red".
 He also appeared alongside Jones, as himself, in the Power Rangers special The Lost Episode in 1999, which focused on the history of the franchise up to that point and showed the original pilot episode for the series, which had never before been aired.

 In 2017, he made a cameo in the movie Surge of Power: Revenge of the Sequel.
 In 2018, he was acting in the television movie Monsters At Large and had a major role in the 2019 dramatic movie A Walk with Grace.

 In 2020, St. John reprised the role of Jason in a second season episode of Power Rangers Beast Morphers titled "Grid Connection".
-He said that Hasbro made him shave his beard and he was unhappy as shaving made his head look bigger.
-He later said after his arrest and his passport being suspended that he wouldn't return to Power Rangers again in the future.
-It is unknown if the reason was because of having to shave or if he was attempting to make an excuse because of his passport being suspended and him not wanting to admit it.